 What is your age deadline for Mini Camp?

-Campers must be 3 years old by June 1st (or prior to their start of camp and potty-trained).
+Campers must be 3 years old by June 1, 2022.
+Campers must be potty-trained in order to attend.

 Will there be swimming this summer?